brunobdcorreia/ZIPixIT-Front/README.md

 ![A GIF demonstrating the webpage at work](./readme%20assets/zipixit%20demo.gif)

+This tool is is no way affiliated with Pixiv.
+All illustrations are copyrighted by their authors and the source website.
+If you are the creator of an illustration and you do not want for your illustration to be displayed on this application, please reach out.

 ## Features

 - 🖼️ **Real-time Image Gallery** - View images as they download in real-time